Pineville, North Carolina: Public schools

-Most areas are zoned to Pineville Elementary School.
-Some residential areas are zoned to Smithfield Elementary School.
-All residents are zoned to Quail Hollow Middle School, and South Mecklenburg High School.
+For elementary school students, most areas are zoned to Pineville Elementary School, though some residential areas are instead zoned to Smithfield Elementary School.
+For middle and high school students, all residents are zoned to Quail Hollow Middle School and South Mecklenburg High School or, starting in the 2024-2025 school year for the majority of the town, Ballantyne Ridge High School.